rob550-docs/rob550-docs.github.io/docs/botlab/how-to-guide/mbot-apriltag-guide.md

 $ python3 video_streamer.py
 ```
 - This script is for testing the video stream to ensure your camera is operational.
+- If it doesn't work, please scroll down to the [Camera Troubleshooting](#camera-troubleshooting) section.

 ## Camera Calibration
 To find the intrinsic matrix of the mbot camera, we need to perform the camera calibratoin.